HealthyStock

 • Minocycline is the most lipid soluble and most active tetracycline antibiotic.

-• The most common use of minocycline is for the long-term treatment of acne vulgaris
+• The fundamental use of minocycline is for the long-term treatment of acne vulgaris.

 Contact Us